Ecreativo/e-starter/README.md

 Last Update: 24 Nov 2017

 #### Targets
-1. Make more fast the process to develop webs.
+1. Speed up the process of making websites.
- 	* Practise to build websites from scrash.
+ 	* Practise to build websites from scratch.
- 	* Get more speed, writing more.
+ 	* Be faster by writing more.
 2. Have more control and organization with the projects.
-3. Build my own develop flow.
+3. Build my own development process.
-4. Develop a good taks in gulp integrating wpack
+4. Work up tasks in gulp and integrating with webpack.
-5. Develop my own started theme.
+5. Develop my own starter theme.

 #### Secundary Targets
 1. Practise git.